-We have conducted extensive robustness checks regarding our specification of the discount factor, demand (product differentiation, outside good, and choke price), learning-by-doing, and entry and exit.
-In the interest of brevity, we confine ourselves here to pointing out if and how our results regarding aggressive pricing behavior (wells and trenches), market dominance (persistent asymmetries), and multiple equilibria change with the specification of the model.
-A more detailed discussion can be found in the Online Appendix along with some further checks (frequency of sales, organizational forgetting) that we omit here.
+we confine ourselves here to pointing out if and how our results regarding aggressive pricing behavior (wells and trenches), market dominance (persistent asymmetries), and multiple equilibria change with the specification of the model.
+A more detailed discussion can be found in the online Appendix along with some further checks (frequency of sales, organizational forgetting) that we omit here.

-8.1 Discount factor
+8.1.
+Discount Factor

 Two extreme cases merit discussion.
-First, as $\beta \to 0$ and firms become more myopic, the wells and trenches vanish and we obtain a flat equilibrium without well.
-In the limit of $\beta = 0$ equation (20) implies that the equilibrium of our dynamic stochastic game reduces to the static Nash equilibrium irrespective of the forgetting rate δ .
-Second, as $\beta \to 1$, the wells and trenches deepen: More patient firms have a stronger incentive to cut prices in the present in order to seize the leadership position in the future.
-In addition to the four typical cases in Figure 4 we obtain other types of equilibria with more complex patterns of trenches.
-The fact that high discount factors exacerbate the multiplicity problem is hardly surprising in light of the folk theorems for repeated games (Friedman 1971, Rubinstein 1979, Fudenberg & Maskin 1986).
+First, as $\beta \rightarrow 0$ and firms become more myopic, the wells and trenches vanish and we obtain a flat equilibrium without well.
+In the limit of $\beta = 0$, equation (20) implies that the equilibrium of our dynamic stochastic game reduces to the static Nash equilibrium irrespective of the forgetting rate δ .
+Second, as $\beta \rightarrow 1$, the wells and trenches deepen: More patient firms have a stronger incentive to cut prices in the present so as to seize the leadership position in the future.
+In addition to the four typical cases in Figure 4, we obtain other types of equilibria with more complex patterns of trenches.
+The fact that high discount factors exacerbate the multiplicity problem is hardly surprising in light of the folk theorems for repeated games (Friedman (1971), Rubinstein (1979), Fudenberg and Maskin (1986)).

-8.2 Demand
+8.2.
+Demand